How DAC coaches

 Signals

-Dacard reads signals from 50+ tools your team already uses.
+DAC reads signals from 54+ tools your team already uses.
 GitHub commits, Linear issues, Slack channels, Figma files, Notion docs, PostHog events, Sentry errors, website content.
 Each signal maps to one or more framework units via a calibrated inference map.

 Scoring

-Each of the 88 units is scored 1 to 5 by an LLM reading the signals against a rubric.
+Each of the 88 intelligent scoring units is scored 1 to 5 by an LLM reading the signals against a rubric.
 The rubric for each unit is public.
 Every score surfaces the evidence it's based on and the confidence level.
-Low-confidence units prompt the user to add context.
+Low-confidence units prompt the user to add context, and the unit gets smarter the more you feed it.

 Calibration